charliecalvert/CloudNotes/Assignments/Passport.md

 });
 ```

-##Account and Logon
+## Account and Logon

 Now we are back on the server side.
-Here is a simple module with one
-method it in.
-We can use this code to check if the user is signed in.
+Here is code we might use to check if the user is signed in.

 Notice in particular the **isAuthenticated** method.

-Create a file called 'routes/SignedIn.js:

 ```
 /**